T-Troll/NoMoreCatz/README.md

 For Tensorlow, it uses faster-rcnn model trained by Coco, Cat vs Dogs and Pets datasets.<br>
 For TensorflowLite, SSD-resnet model, trained by Coco dataset used.
 Unfortunately, it's not possible to train model using other datasets - TensorFlowLite conversion broken beyond repair in Tensorflow 2.3, so i need to wait until 2.4 release (i hope they fix it).<br>
 You can chang blocking type into `/plugin/background.js` script - it have variable for it at the beginning.
 Don't forget to reload extenstion after you modify it.<br>
 Also, you can alter `CUT_LEVEL` variable into the same script - it defines minimal probability acceptable as a positive result.
-Value is from 0.0 (any) to 1.0 (only 100%).
+Value is between 0.0 (any) amd 1.0 (only 100%).

 ## Known issues
 - AI blocking is about probability, so it can block approximately 90% of images (for full TensorFlow) or even 70% (for TensorflowLite).
 However, some images can be blocked by mistake (about 3% probability, depends on cut level).